lucasxbron/ThreadUp/TRADEMARK.md

 - Remove or alter copyright notices, author attributions, or this license
 - Use the name "ThreadUp" or any associated branding

-**Commercial use, deployment, or redistribution require explicit written permission** from Lucas Bron.
+**Commercial use, deployment, or redistribution require explicit written permission** from the copyright holder.

 ---